Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 ### Classifier Code: Data Generator
-When dealing with CNNs, often the input is much too large to fit all training into RAM (let alone GPU RAM) at once, which is the method preferred when dealing with tabular data.
+When dealing with CNNs, often the input is much too large to fit all training data in RAM (let alone GPU RAM) at once.

 Instead, a `DataGenarator` is used.
-A `DataGenerator` is utility class provided by `Keras`, it loads training data in manageable chunks to feed to your training model.
+A `DataGenerator` is class provided by `Keras`, it loads training data in manageable chunks to feed to your model during training.
+Let's run through using it.

 First, we initialize `ImageDataGenerator` -- a subclass of `keras`' `DataGenerator`.
 Then, we create two `flows`, one for loading data from the training folder into the model.
 The other is the same, however, it loads data from the test folder for validating the model.

-Let me annotate the parameters of the `ImageDataGenerator`:
+Parameters used in our `ImageDataGenerator`:
 * `shear_range` -- this controls how much of the images' edge is trimmed off as a percentage of the whole image.
 This is useful for quickly reducing the size of images (thereby increasing training speed).
 * `zoom_range` -- is the how far to zoom on the image before feeding it to trainer or validator.
-* `horzinontal_flip` -- if this is set to `true`, the the images are randomly mirrored horizontally.
+* `horizontal_flip` -- if this is set to `true`, the images are randomly mirrored horizontally.
 This essentially doubles your training images.
+Though, it should be used in all cases.
+If the target has a "handediness" to it, then this would destroy accuracy.
+A simple example of this downfall would be training a CNN to determine whether baseball player is left or right handed.
-* `validation_split` -- determines the percentage of images pulled for validation.
+* `validation_split` -- determines the percentage of images held back for validation.

 ```python
 # These Keras generators will pull files from disk